Some of the links on this site are affiliate links. Read our full disclaimer here.

 Hops.
 You either know all about them, or are among the rest of us scratching our heads, thinking “what's the big deal about hops?”

 Hops are a green cone-shaped perennial flower with tiny yellow pods that contain resins and essential oils that give beer flavor.
 This flavoring element can be bitter, floral, citrus, woodsy, herbal or fruity depending on the crop and how the hops are used in the beer-making process.

 Not only do hops give beer its “soul”, but if you know what you're doing, they can make you some good money.

 Similar to the wide variety of grapes used in wine, there are many kinds of hops, each with its own flavor scenario.

 The astonishing rise in popularity of craft beers has caused rapid increases in demand for hops.
-The craft beer is brewed to have a much bigger taste and offers new or even exotic flavors when compared to commercial brands.
-Also, mass produced beer in cans or bottles are said to be more diluted and less robust.
+Craft beer is brewed to have a much bigger taste and offers new or even exotic flavors when compared to commercial brands.
+Also, mass produced beer in cans or bottles is said to be more diluted and less robust.